filiparag/wmrc/readme.txt

     -l, --dry-run
         Show defined variables and section's module
         execution order insead of running them.
+    -g, --debug
+        Debugging mode in which all modules are loaded sequentualy (as if they all had async_lock flag enabled).
+This mode is useful for debugging.
     -d, --deps
         List of all commands required by modules.
         This will not show software package names